Towards Active Synthetic Data Generation for Finetuning Language Models: Experiments

 \boldblue{SFT on synthetic data results in significantly improved capabilities when compared to using the original seed dataset.} ~\Cref{fig:synthetic_data_performance} compares SFT performance on the seed data to synthetic data of equal size, showing a dramatic increase in performance across all datasets when doing SFT on synthetic question-answers pairs.
 In the same figure, we see large increases in performance when using synthetic answers $z_i = (x_i, \hat{y}_i)$ instead of seed answers $y$, likely due to better formatting and high quality chain-of-thought in synthetic answers.
-In \gotwentyfour{} there is a small drop in performance when training on synthetic questions and answers compared to synthetic answers only, showing that the generation of novel questions by the teacher yields some lower quality synthetic questions.
-Regardless, next we show how this enables us to scale dataset
+In \gotwentyfour{} there is a small drop in